 FAU_SAA.1.1 Mute Iteration.
 The TSF shall be able to apply a set of rules in monitoring the audited events and based upon these rules indicate a potential violation of the enforcement of the SFRs.

 FAU_SAA.1.2 Mute Iteration.
 The TSF shall enforce the following rules for monitoring audited events:

-- a) Accumulation or combination of: - Hardware fault one of:
+a) Accumulation or combination of: